Augusta disparity study moves forward

 “There’s already steps in there that make sure everybody has a chance to be at the table, I think the competitive bid process is much fairer than having a preference program,” said Commissioner Brandon Garrett.

-Commissioners have their study showing disparity in city business, but city leaders have a lot of work to do when it comes to creating any preference program in Augusta George Eskola WJBF NewsChannel 6.
+Commissioners have their study showing disparity in city business, but city leaders have a lot of work to do when it comes to creating any preference program.